alhajee/ckan/doc/maintaining/datastore.rst

 Automatically Adding Data to the DataStore
 ------------------------------------------

-In most cases, you will want data that is added to CKAN (whether it is linked to or uploaded to the :doc:`FileStore <filestore>`) to be automatically added to the DataStore.
+In most cases, you will want data that is added to FMLD (whether it is linked to or uploaded to the :doc:`FileStore <filestore>`) to be automatically added to the DataStore.
 This requires some processing, to extract the data from your files and to add it to the DataStore in the format the DataStore can handle.